JoshaMunnik/coderdojo-registration/README.md

 the user.

-If there was a second backup workshop selected, the system will remove that workshop and again check all other participants for that workshop.
+If there was a second backup workshop selected, the system will remove that workshop and again check all other participants on the waiting list for that workshop.

 Administrator users can also access the back office.
 The back office offers pages to manage workshops, events and users.
 For events there is a page to check in participants.
 An administrator can anonymize finished events: the name of participants is cleared and the reference to the user is removed.
 The site also tracks the absence of participants with the users that registered them.
 The absent information is updated when an event is anonymized.

+There is a checkin page to help with the checkin of participants.
+There is also a QR scanner to scan the users to get all participants for that user.

 The project is setup so that it can be installed on a server next to an existing website.